vllm-project/vllm/docs/source/models/generative_models.rst

 See :ref:`Engine Arguments <engine_args>` for a list of options when initializing the model.

 For generative models, the only supported :code:`task` option is :code:`"generate"`.
-Usually, the task is automatically inferred so you don't have to specify this.
+Usually, this is automatically inferred so you don't have to specify it.

 ``LLM.generate``
 ^^^^^^^^^^^^^^^^